-“The hardest challenge for me is just trying to figure out people’s idea of what military people do, of what we are like,” explained Sanderson.
+“The hardest challenge for me is just trying to figure out people’s idea of what military people do, of what we are like,” explained Brown.
 “Some are so curious and supportive, but others are really intimidated by it.
 They think you might bark at them.”

 Several years ago, a group of employees at Microsoft who had gone through the military-to-civilian adjustment themselves wondered: What if there was a way to transform a perceived weakness or lack of experience into a new set of talents?
 How could veterans maximize their strengths—grit, systems savvy, strong decision making, and steadfastness—and build needed skills on top of that?
 How could they connect with organizations who needed them and communities where they could feel like they belonged?

-The answer came into focus: inspired and motivated by stories like Sanderson’s, Microsoft started a unique training program called Microsoft Software & Systems Academy (MSSA) in 2013, an effort which soon led to a the broader Military Affairs program to support veterans across the company.
+The answer came into focus: inspired and motivated by stories like Brown’s, Microsoft started a unique training program called Microsoft Software & Systems Academy (MSSA) in 2013, an effort which soon led to a the broader Military Affairs program to support veterans across the company.